gottesmm/swift-evolution/proposals/nnnn-send-non-sendable.md

    `xi`.
 If all `xi` are `Sendable`, then `y` is within a new region that consists only of `y`.
 3. If `y` is mutable and:
-   a.
-Is not captured by reference then `y`'s previous region is not merged into `y`'s new region.
+   1. Is not captured by reference then `y`'s previous region is not merged into `y`'s new region.
 This is called an "assign".
-   b.
-Is captured by reference previously in the current function, then we merge the region associated with `y`'s previous value with the resulting region of `(2)`.
+   2. Is captured by reference previously in the current function, then we merge the region associated with `y`'s previous value with the resulting region of `(2)`.